-Those activities are coordinated by Special Counsel Kamala Shugar as well as outgoing DOJ Native American Affairs Coordinator, Stephanie Striffler.
+Those activities are coordinated by Special Counsel Kamala Shugar as well as outgoing Native American Affairs Coordinator, Stephanie Striffler in 2019 and Native American Affairs Coordinator AAG Karen Clevering in 2019 and 2020.
 In addition, the Division of Child support has a tribal liaison, Dawn Marquardt, and the Division of Child support branch offices have staff designated to work with tribes in their area.

-Activities in 2017-18 included:
+Activities in 2019-2020 included: